moriyalb/lamda/README.md

 Notice:

-1. `nil` is the very annoy params in lua because it not only a `none` value but also a `absent` method args. we can not tell the difference, so if we curry the method, the nil args is rejected to send or the method will return a `curried` function as a invalid result.
+1. `nil` is the very annoy params in lua because it not only `none` value but also `absent` argument. we can not tell the difference, so if we curry the method, the nil args is rejected to send or the method will return a `curried` function as a invalid result.